iamEtornam/TaskyBackendService/README.md

 ## Configuration
 1. Create a firebase project and add a `service Account key` to the root of the project
+2. Rename `config.example.json` to `config.json` and provide your database credentails

 ## To Run and Deploy
 To run offline the service assuming you already have aws cli setup;